Common Gap Year Mistakes

 Packing too Much:

 Pretty self-explanatory, if you’re packing too much, you’re doing it wrong.
 You don’t need to pack a lot because otherwise, you’ll have way too much stuff to look after and way too much stuff to be keeping together.
 If you pack too much, it will greatly affect your ability to travel too as you’ll now have too much stuff to carry around with you.
 Pack light, with only the essentials and carry on from there.
 Everything else should be absolutely fine.
+The best thing to do is to look at some essentials lists online, look for things like a university essentials list and see if anything there can help you, too.

 So there you have it!
 Five very common gap year mistakes that are totally avoidable and easy to overcome, always plan and prepare and you should be fine!
 Just remember that these are mistakes that greater people have made and they paid dearly for them, remember these five, and you should be absolutely fine!